 In February 2020, Redditor Matt Query posted a short story, “My Wife and I Bought a Ranch” to Reddit’s r/NoSleep forum, drawing a lot of attention from horror enthusiasts.
 A bidding war over the rights to the story began within months – ending with Netflix getting the story for 7 figures.
-For Query, posting his story on Reddit (for free) got him exposure, but it was the smart usage of digital intellectual property rights that landed him a million-dollar deal.
+For Query, posting his story on Reddit (for free) got him exposure, but it was the smart usage of digital property rights (IP) that landed him a million-dollar deal.

 In this article, we’ll take a look at the most common forms of IP writers can leverage to get maximum value out of their creative works.
 We’ll also explain how to use IP to protect viral online content from being mis-used by others.